mastodon/mastodon-ansible/README.md

 _Note: This assumes you're within the virtualenv already._

-After the playbook has finished its execution, Mastodon now should be available at the hostname you defined and you're not required run the mastodon setup wizard.
-As Email servers differ widly from configuration to configuration **you must edit the .env.production file and add your own email server details followed by restart of Mastodon services.**
+After the playbook has finished its execution, Mastodon now should be available at the hostname you defined and you're not required run the Mastodon setup wizard.
+As Email servers differ widely from configuration to configuration **you must edit the .env.production file and add your own email server details followed by restart of Mastodon services.**

-To edit .env.production, follow these steps:
+To edit `.env.production`, follow these steps:

 ```bash
 ssh yourmachine